What is co-sourcing and how does it help?

 Is co-sourcing beneficial to both vendor and client?

 The practice of co-sourcing is indeed beneficial to both parties.
-As mentioned above, those advantages can be seen in companies that dabbled into the industry of outsourcing.
+As mentioned above, those advantages can be seen in companies that dabbled in the outsourcing industry.